kevwan/tproxy/readme.md

   -silent
         Only prints connection open/close and stats, default false -t string
-        the type of protocol, currently support grpc
+        The type of protocol, currently support grpc
 ```

 ## Examples